Costa Rica Slow

 “What should I bring?”

 We’ve got you covered for yoga mats and props.
-There is a supermarket, health clinic and pharmacy located 15 minutes away by car should you need something.
+We also have flashlights, toiletries, high quality bed linens, and fresh towels onsite for you.
+On-site laundry is available.
+There is a supermarket, health clinic and pharmacy located a short car ride away if you may need something.

 Small day pack for excursions or to bring to the beach.